-"Asian" V-Line Jaw Reduction Surgery, San Francisco
+"Asian" V-Line Jaw Reduction Surgery

-What is Asian V-Line Jaw Reduction Surgery?
+What is "Asian" V-Line Jaw Reduction Surgery?

 Although this procedure is often called “Asian V-Line Jaw Surgery”, it is important to note that this type of surgery is not restricted to any particular ethnic group.
 In fact, V-line jaw surgery may be suitable for anyone who is not satisfied with the shape of his or her jaw or chin, not just those of a particular ethic background.